At the Bansal Lab, our work is interdiscplinary. We're always looking for:

 - Spatio-temporal dynamics of vaccination behavior and immunizing infections (measles, pertussis, influenza)

-- Network modeling of behavior and disease in animal societies
+- Network modeling of behavior and disease in human and animal societies

 A doctorate in Applied Mathematics, Network Science, Biostatistics, Mathematical Biology, Theoretical Ecology, Epidemiology, or a closely related field.

 How to Apply

 Please email Shweta Bansal with a CV, a short research statement describing your past work and future research goals, and a list of references (letters not required at initial inquiry).

 We recruit students interested in pursuing graduate work in disease ecology and network epidemiology for the following programs: